ReeceGoding/Frustration-One-Year-With-R/README.md

     and `||` syntax is for (e.g. `c(TRUE, FALSE) && c(TRUE, FALSE)` is
     `TRUE`), but I still don’t see why anyone would use several logical vectors and only be interested in their first elements.

+    -   It appears that version 4.1.4 is going to do something about this.
+Specifically, replace this warning with an error.

 -   When dealing with anything 2D, you need to be very careful to not mix up any of `length()`, `lengths()`, `nrow()`, or `ncol()`.
 In